Use File Tools to back up data files

 1. Click Add Files.

-2. Browse to and select the files that you want to backup.
+2. Browse to and select the files that you want to back up.
 Press and hold CTRL to select multiple files.

 3. Click Open.